xenoteo/Multiplex/README.md

 ### Running the project
 Project can be run by executing `./gradlew bootRun` command in the root folder.

+## Tech used
+- JDK15
+- Spring Boot
+- H2 Database Engine
+- PostgreSQL
+- JavaFX
+- JavaDocs

 ## Database
-Current database state (the database is created upon starting the app and discarded upon closing the app): http://localhost:8080/h2-console.
+Current database state can be found at http://localhost:8080/h2-console.

 ## Documentation
 Documentation is generated from JavaDocs, and can be accessed by opening `./doc/index.html` file in a browser.